ElclarkKuhu/cdn.elclark.my.id/src/posts/how-i-built-a-free-and-scalable-blog-backend-using-cloudflare-workers.md

 tags: ['Cloudflare Workers', 'SvelteKit', 'Blog', 'Backend']
 ---

+UPDATE: This post is now outdated.
+I've since use the good old Markdown file to store my blog post.
+New post will be coming soon.

 ## Introduction

 Over the last couple of weeks, I've been busy building my website using SvelteKit and hosting it on Cloudflare Pages.
 It's been a fun ride so far, but I've hit a bit of a roadblock when it comes to setting up the blog section of my site.